spacebeam/research/web/spacebeam.org/content/pages/about.md

 **Our Goal**: a distributed workspace environment for machines of all ages.

-## The problem: Brood War
+## The problem: StarCraft: Brood War
-StarCraft: Brood War represent a well defined environment with a number of interesting challenges on:
+The game represent a well defined environment with a number of interesting challenges on:

 - Information gathering
 - Machine reasoning